 Next, Pulse Induction.
 Pulse induction underwater metal detectors send electronic pulses into the ground.
 These pulses are very sensitive to jewelry and precious metals.

-PI’s work very well if you’re a scuba diver, because they work in saltwater, detect very deep in water, and are not affected much by the ground minerals in the sand.
-However, PI detectors can pick up a lot more unwanted items than the VLF detectors.
+PI’s work very well if you’re a scuba diver because they work in saltwater, detect very deep in water, and are not affected much by the ground minerals in the sand.
+However, PI detectors can pick up a lot more unwanted items than VLF detectors.

-However, unlike VLF’s that just send out one, BBS sends out multiple frequencies at the same time, ranging from 1.5- 25kHz.
+However, unlike VLF’s that send out one, BBS sends out multiple frequencies simultaneously, ranging from 1.5- 25kHz.

 Although it may be exciting to look for underwater treasures in the deep and around ship wreckage, do not forget about the areas close to the beach.
 Think about it: people sit on the beach and lose jewelry, coins, cell phones, watches, etc.